DanielMulitauopele/bloggerpockets-danielmulitauopele-test/README.md

 *See [Routes Solutions](#routes-solutions)*

 * Certain attributes in models are not validated
+* Certain relationships are not referenced
-* Most DB logic should exist here, but it does not
+* Most business logic should exist here, but it does not.
+Logic rests in controllers.
-* Code is not optimized, uses redundancies
+* Code is not optimized, uses redundancies (validates_presence_of is used twice when only needed once)
-* Scope logic

 *See [Model Solutions](#model-solutions)*

-* A good amount of logic is done in the controllers, these should be pushed down to the model level
+* Logic is done in the controllers, these should be pushed down to the model level
 * Comments method in the posts controller disobeys restful architecture (goes back to routes)
 * Sort logic in posts controller belong in model
+* Published scope is not used in posts controller
 * Unnecessary instance variables

 *See [Controller Solutions](#controller-solutions)*

 * Comments index lists user name, but the link doesn’t work
-* Comments view page uses both ordered list and unordered list on the same list.
-Needs adjustment of HTML.
+* Incorrect HTML syntax (ordered list paired with unordered list, no indentation, incorrect use of hr tag)
-* JSON delivers too much data to user, should use serializers to limit what the user gets to see (PASSWORD DIGEST SHOULD NOT BE VISIBLE)
+* JSON delivers too much data to user, should use serializers to limit what the user gets to see (password_digest, especially, should not be visible)

 *See [Views Solutions](#views-solutions)*

-### Solutions
+## Solutions

 ##### Setup Solutions
 - [X] Run rbenv install --list (verify that my ruby version was not listed)